 Since the end of Apartheid and the establishment of a democratic government in the 1990s, South Africa's borders have opened to a flood of tourists who come to enjoy the country's stunning natural beauty and vibrant culture.

-South Africa's sense of history is strong, and visitors have the chance to explore important historical attractions ranging from the Zululand battlefields of KwaZulu-Natal, to the Apartheid Museum in Johannesburg, and Robben Island off the coast of Cape Town.
+South Africa's sense of history is strong, and visitors have the chance to explore important historical attractions, including the battlefields of KwaZulu-Natal, the Apartheid Museum in Johannesburg, and Robben Island, off the coast of Cape Town.

-South Africa is one of the most culturally diverse countries in the world: the 'Rainbow Nation' has 11 official languages, and its colourful population forms a patchwork of African, Asian and European culture.
+South Africa is one of the most culturally diverse countries in the world.
+It has 11 official languages, and its colourful population draws their heritage from African, Asian and European cultures.
 Whether browsing the Indian markets in Durban, enjoying a shisa nyama (barbecue) in Soweto, or tasting celebrated local varieties at a winery in Stellenbosch, visitors will encounter a warm welcome.

 Best time to visit South Africa

 The climate of South Africa varies markedly between regions, making it important for travellers to research the specific regions they are visiting.
 Generally, the best time to visit South Africa is late spring (October and November) and early autumn (March and April) to avoid the intense heat of summer and the cold and wet winters in the Cape.
 However, many tourists relish the hot summer months between December and February.
 Read more on South Africa's Climate and Weather.

 What to see in South Africa